jjdejong/phpip/readme.md

 To use it, you need to apply the database update script in `/doc/scripts` to an existing `phpip` schema (the original or a copy - the changes are minor).

-Logins are based on the `login` and `password` fields in the `actor` table.
+Logins are based on the `login` and `password` fields in the `actor` table only (they are no loger replicated in the MySQL users table).
 Authorizations will be implemented through the `default_role` field of the users - set this field to "DBA" to get full permissions in the future.

 The passwords are hashed with _bcrypt_ instead of _md5_, and don't use salt.
 So you need to change all the md5+salt passwords to _bcrypt_ ones.
-You can use the password reset functionality.
+You can use the password reset functionality of the UI or change the password hashes manually in the `actor` table with a bcrypt hash using a hash generator such as https://www.bcrypt.fr.

 The back-end for operating v2 is identical to that for v1 (Apache, PHP, MySQL, and a virtual host setup pointing to the `public` sub-folder...).
 See the [v1 instructions](https://github.com/jjdejong/phpip/wiki/Installing).